Add Math Equations to PowerPoint Presentations in C#

 Radical method

-Specifies the mathematical root of the given degree from the specified argument.
+These methods specify the mathematical root of the given degree based on the specified argument.

 Example: